srihareendra/HR-Analytics/provision-resources/provision-resources.md

     ![](./images/1.25.png " ")

-- Clicking on the link to the resources should take you to their pages.
+- Clicking on the links to the resources should take you to their pages.

     ![](./images/1.26.png " ")